natdosan/natdosan/README.md

 <br>

 Currently I am an Instructional Assistant in the Department of Cognitive Science at UCSD for a data science course of almost 800 students.
 My coursework this quarter consists of Deep Learning, Computer Vision, Geospatial Data Science, and Data Visualization.

+I am open to any opportunities related to Data Science, Machine Learning, and Deep Learning applications.
+Please reach out to me via whichever is the most convenient of my listed contact methods.
+Thank you!

 In the past, I was
 - a Data Science Tutor in the Hacioglu Data Science Institute